dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
-yeah I'm about it so I was also thinking about Satoshi a lot of his bitcoins haven't moved correct at the there's a few address not none of them alone so
+yes I'm about it so I was also thinking about Satoshi a lot of his bitcoins haven't moved correct at the there's a few address not none of them alone so